wyy18feb/wyy18feb.github.io/_drafts/First-Step-In-Go.md

 # Functions, Methods, and Interfaces

-## Module1: Functions and Organizations
+## Module 1: Functions and Organizations

 ### M1.1.1: Why Use Functions?